NeunEinser/2d-platformer/README.md

 ## Setup

 `/function platformer:aa/set_spawn` - Sets the player spawn.
 This location should always be loaded.
 `/function platformer:aa/join_game` - Joins the game.
-Multiplayer should be supported, but untested.
+Multiplayer is supported.

 To leave press F3+F4 to switch gamemode.
 You can also use `/function platformer:aa/leave_game`, but it will put you in adventure mode by